 I suppose not every daughter gets along with her mother as you would think they would or should.
 I’ve heard stories from my friends that they don’t see eye to eye with their mothers and would never travel with them.
-I guess my mom and I have a special bond that we both love.
+My mom and I have a special bond that we love.
 We are a lot alike, and we like most of the same things.
-However, I’m much more energetic and not ready to rock in the rocking chair on the front porch just yet.
-I do like my outdoor activities and will seek them out on every trip.
-She’s just as happy sitting in the cabin or hotel room doing her crossword puzzles or watching a movie while I’m out and about doing my thing.
+However, I’m much more energetic and not ready to rock in the front porch rocking chair.
+I like my outdoor activities and seek them out on every trip.
+She’s just as happy sitting in the cabin or hotel room doing her crossword puzzles or watching a movie while I’m doing my thing.

 What We Did On Our Mother-Daughter Road Trip to Waco, TX

 It was a little chilly, and the weather called for scattered showers.
-Magnolia Market was crazy busy, but spring break, and the pandemic caused long lines because they only allowed so many people in at a time.
+Magnolia Market was crazy busy, but spring break and the pandemic caused long lines because they only allowed so many people in at once.
 Not sure what I was thinking about taking a road trip to Waco during this time.
-But small town Waco never disappoints, especially since the Gaines family started all their businesses in town.
+But small-town Waco never disappoints, especially since the Gaines family started all their businesses there.
 It’s been the biggest draw to Waco and has become a popular place to visit and live.

 - Brunch on the patio at Magnolia Table.